xnau/pardibee/readme.txt

 * improved handling of rich text content displays

 == Upgrade Notice ==

+= 1.9.5.1 =
+is a minor bugfix release

 = 1.9.5 =
 Version 1.9.5 is a feature and bug fix release